aacebo/teams-sdk-js/WHY.md

 This "integration through abstraction" method gives us more flexibility than we have with Teams AI, and allows us to own our own core typings and activity handling logic, all while still being compatible with the legacy api.

+## Pro Code vs No Code

+Both! with the `@teams.sdk/cli` copilot command, you can use an intelligent agent to help automate adding/managing features you want to add to your bot.